-How long to take Irbesartan Sandoz Continue taking your medicine for as long as your doctor tells you.
+How long to take Irbesartan/HCT Sandoz

+Continue taking your medicine for as long as your doctor tells you.

 This medicine helps to control your high blood pressure, but it does not cure it.
-Therefore Irbesartan Sandoz must be taken every day.
+Therefore Irbesartan/HCT Sandoz must be taken every day.
+Continue taking Irbesartan/HCT Sandoz until your doctor tells you to stop.